 Interventions to Complement the Care Team: Meals Only, PACTS & PATHS

 The CHRIS program offers two separate but complementary services for high risk, clinically complex patients.
-CHRIS is a complementary, low cost intervention that augments your Care Team in reaching out to the patients you are most concerned about.
+CHRIS is a complementary, low cost intervention that augments and extends your Care Team in reaching out to the patients you are most concerned about.

 Many studies indicate that meals and proper nutirition play an important role in responding to "Post-Hospital Syndrome" a condition described by Dr. H.M.
 Krumholz that suggests that patients return home from a hospital stay nutritionally compromised as a result of missed meals due to tests and/or surgery.
 Home delivered meals post discharge can target stressors that contribute to the high baseline rate of readmission.
 For patients in this situation, we offer 10-14 meals/week through Maine-ly Delivered Meals.